Sazerac!

 Why it matters

-- How small changes like a rinse affect aroma
+How a rinse shapes aroma

 The takeaway